joelouthan/Theologicus/src/genesis/genesis12-7-20.md

 You and I are to seek God, to reach out and find him.
 And if you and I have found God, then you are commissioned by Christ to tell everybody else the good news that Jesus Christ is Lord.
 For:

->Hebrews 1:1–2 (CSB)  Long ago God spoke to our ancestors by the prophets at different times and in different ways.
-2 In these last days, he has spoken to us by his Son.
+>Hebrews 1:1–2 (CSB)  Long ago God spoke to our ancestors by the prophets at different times and in different ways.In these last days, he has spoken to us by his Son.
 God has appointed him heir of all things and made the universe through him.

 And

->Romans 8:14–17 (CSB)  For all those led by God’s Spirit are God’s sons.
-15 For you did not receive a spirit of slavery to fall back into fear.
-Instead, you received the Spirit of adoption, by whom we cry out, “Abba, Father!”
-16 The Spirit himself testifies together with our spirit that we are God’s children, 17 and if children, also heirs—heirs of God and coheirs with Christ—if indeed we suffer with him so that we may also be glorified with him.
+>Romans 8:14–17 (CSB)  For all those led by God’s Spirit are God’s sons.For you did not receive a spirit of slavery to fall back into fear.
+Instead, you received the Spirit of adoption, by whom we cry out, “Abba, Father!”The Spirit himself testifies together with our spirit that we are God’s children,and if children, also heirs—heirs of God and coheirs with Christ—if indeed we suffer with him so that we may also be glorified with him.

 You are not your own.
 You belong to Christ.
 Christ is your Lord and he will let you know where you are going to live.